WenbinZhu/Probabilistic-Reasoning/README.md

 - LWsimulation(Java): Stochastic simulation (likehood weighting) for estimation of a belief network

-- Language_Modeling(Python): Statistical language modeling for unigram, bigram and mixture model
+- Language_Modeling(Python): Statistical language modeling for unigram, bigram and a mixture model

-- Stock_Prediction(Python): Prediction of the Nasdaq stock market
+- Stock_Prediction(Python): Prediction of the Nasdaq stock market price

 - EM-NoisyOR(Java): Using Expectation Maximum for classification